bellalalala/causalML/projects/sample_project/README.md

 ## How to explore this project

-In this section, you will explain to other people how to navigate your project.
+There is one jupyter notebook file for this project and two folders: pic folder which includes In this section, you will explain to other people how to navigate your project.

 I am going to use this section to explain how to set up your project directory.